How Social Networking Has Killed Digg and SEO 1.0

 Social networking works for all niches and at the same time is better at reflecting overall trends.

 On Digg V4 this still didn’t work.
-The obsolete front-page metaphor only allows content to succeed that offers what the predominantly
+The obsolete front-page metaphor only allowed content to succeed that offered what the predominantly

 - disgruntled